i3uex/CompareML/README.md

 ### 3.1 Turi Graphlab Create

-This module contains the implementations of the classification Random Forest, Logistic Regression, and Neural Network algorithms and the regression Linear Regression, Decision Tree and Boosted Decision Trees algorithms using Turi Graphlab Create.
+This module contains the implementations of the classification Random Forest, Logistic Regression, and Support Vector Machine algorithms and the regression Linear Regression, Decision Tree and Boosted Decision Trees algorithms using Turi Graphlab Create.
 It makes use of the *turicreate* library to build and evaluate the models and the *pandas* and *Sframe* libraries to manipulate data using its *DataFrame* and *Sframe* data structure and functions respectively.

 GraphLab Create is a Python package that allows programmers to perform end-to-end large-scale data analysis and data product development.
 It is a distributed computation framework written in C++ developed at the Carnegie Mellon University acquired by Apple Inc. in 2016.

 ### 3.2.
 Scikit Learn

-This module contains the implementations of the classification Random Forest, Logistic Regression, and Neural Network algorithms and the regression Linear Regression, Decision Tree and Boosted Decision Trees algorithms using Scikit Learn.
+This module contains the implementations of the classification Random Forest, Logistic Regression, and Support Vector Machine algorithms and the regression Linear Regression, Decision Tree and Boosted Decision Trees algorithms using Scikit Learn.
 It makes use of the *sklearn* library to build and evaluate the models and the *pandas* library to manipulate data using its *DataFrame* data structure and functions.

 Scikit-Learn is one of the most popular machine learning libraries.
 It is largely written in Python with some core algorithms written in Cython to improve performance.
 It is supported by several institutional and private grants.

 ### 3.3 R

-This module contains the implementations of the classification Random Forest, Logistic Regression, and Neural Network algorithms and the regression Linear Regression, Decision Tree and Boosted Decision Trees algorithms using R. It needs to be emphasised that the R code is running embedded in Python through the access provided by the *rpy2* library.
+This module contains the implementations of the classification Random Forest, Logistic Regression, and Support Vector Machine algorithms and the regression Linear Regression, Decision Tree and Boosted Decision Trees algorithms using R. It needs to be emphasised that the R code is running embedded in Python through the access provided by the *rpy2* library.

 R programming language is an environmental for statistical computing software written in C, Fortran and R itself that is widely used in Machine Learning tasks.
 It is developed by the R Core Team.

-*CompareML* make use of the following R resources: *lm* function (Linear Regression); *rpart* package (Decision Tree) *xgboost*, *caret* and *tidyverse* packages (Boosted Decision Trees); *randomForest* and *caret* packages (Random Forest); *caret* package (Logistic Regression); *neuralnet* package (Neural Network).
+*CompareML* make use of the following R resources: *lm* function (Linear Regression); *rpart* package (Decision Tree) *xgboost*, *caret* and *tidyverse* packages (Boosted Decision Trees); *randomForest* and *caret* packages (Random Forest); *caret* package (Logistic Regression); AQUI FALTA SUPPORT VECTOR MACHINES *neuralnet* package (Neural Network).

 ## 4. List of Machine Learning algorithms supported